This is a short bio, so you may want to skip it. If you want to see something with better structure, I recommend my LinkedIn page.

 For the class "Parallel Computing" (University of Crete), I had to develop code for the computation & visualization of the Mandelbrot set.
 Computation was done with C, extended with the OpenMP directives and the OpenMPI library.
 Visualization was done with processing.
 This was my first exposure to parallel computing.

 For the class "Game theory" (University of Crete), I had to direct a four people group into the study of the population dynamics of three different strains of the bacterium E.Coli.
-We supposed that we only had replicator dynamics.
+We assumed that we only had replicator dynamics.
 First, we solved the ODE model that you can see in the previous reference, in order to get some sense of the sensitivities of the system to a number of parameters.
 Then, we implemented a 2D lattice KMC method in order to introduce the meaning of neighbourhood and stochasticity to the system.
 This was my first exposure to a Monte Carlo method.
 Computation and visualization was done with Matlab.

 For the class "Monte Carlo Methods" (University of Crete), I had to study and develop a code based on this paper.
 The idea was to simulate vehicular traffic under different conditions by using lattice KMC and Arrhenius dynamics.
 Computation was done with the use of Matlab and visualization with processing.

 For the class "Fast Algorithms" (UMass), I had to develop a first version of a Fractional Step algorithm for lattice KMC in CUDA C. Development was done both for the 1D and 2D case.
 Used the Ising model for benchmarks of the algorithm.
 Also, did some work on load balancing of the algorithm, with Dechang Cheng of the mathematics department at UMass.
 For an analysis of the method and a couple of computational results, check this reference.